CPaladiya/Gyro_accel_2D_trajectory_generator/README.md

 ### Calibration
 - Modify offset `(Default offset = 0)` to accomodate sensor error or calibrate acceleration data on [Line 30/Line 31](https://github.com/CPaladiya/05_Gyro_accel_2D_trajectory_generator/blob/de149134f0a75f889b87a045ae6b956c389257aa/_05_Excel_gyro_accel_data_manipulator.py#L30-L31) within `_05_Excel_gyro_accel_data_manipulator.py`

+## How does the output look like?
+The output using Pulse.xls file:

 ## If you are using - 6 DOF+ IMU Sensor/Accelerometer
 - Only two component is required for plotting 2D trajectory
 - Correlate your usage of sensor with the image below